 During our island stay, we spent time exploring and relaxing on the beach and a fun morning at Fish Hole Golf.
 Its right near the docking port and is an 18 hole crazy golf course.
 It featured ponds with koi fish, water fountains and sun bathing terrapins.
 It’s definitely a fun thing to do with kids.
 The cafe across the road serve really good iced coffees!

 Our last stop on our road trip around Florida was Miami Beach.
 We underestimated the drive time from Anna Maria Island so I suggest making another pit stop somewhere in between if you decide to replicate.
+I would consider Fort Myers and Sanibel Island as a pit stop as we’ve heard great things about them!

 We spent our last couple of days in the notorious Miami Beach area.
 After dropping back our rental car we started getting prepared for our onward cruise around the Caribbean.
 We stayed at the super luxury hotel The Palms Resort and Spa and visited places such as Frost Museum, some shops for kiddie clothes and of course we documented it all in its very own blog – Two Nights in Miami.